brynjarmorka/spectroscopy-channel-calibration/README.md

 # spectroscopy-channel-calibration

-Made by Brynjar Morka Mæhlum for the subject TFY4255, as a part of Brynjars "TFY4520 Nanoteknologi, fordypningsprosjekt".
+Made by Brynjar Morka Mæhlum for the subject "TFY4255 Materialfysikk", as a part of Brynjars "TFY4520 Nanoteknologi, fordypningsprosjekt".

 ---